Global high-mix volume high-speed PCBA manufacturer

 2. Reflow Soldering

-Reflow soldering is one of the most widely used techniques.
+Reflow soldering is one of the most widely used techniques in surface mount technology.
 It is used for high-volume production and has the least margin of error.
 This technique is mostly used for surface mount technology.
 The reflow soldering process has the following steps.

 Step 1: Apply the solder paste using stencil printing